We love horror and we're very excited to watch your films!

 The festival is set up in two yearly sessions.
 Selected films will be recognized and awarded in various categories.

-BHIFF has made a point to keep our entry fees low as to give everyone the chance to enter!
-We offer a high number of award categories, along with an option to have your film reviewed by our judges.
+BHIFF has made a point to keep our entry fees low as to give everyone the chance to enter, and we offer a high number of award categories!

 BHIFF is headquartered in Canada, but its panel of judges is set in different parts of the world and comes with a variety of horror film expertise.